Promising Advances in Medical Technology

 As talk of AI infiltrates our daily lives, one question we’ve received is: How will AI impact the medical device industry?

-Though it’s impossible to tell the future, there are experiments that researchers are running right now that may give us a glimpse into how AI could shape the healthcare landscape in coming years.
+Though it’s impossible to tell the future, researchers are running experiments right now that may give us a glimpse into how AI could shape the healthcare landscape in the coming years.

 In our blog post about AI in medical devices, we discussed how a recent study showed that AI can potentially help diagnose cancer faster and less invasively.